Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 Originally created to make the differences between TEST and PRODUCTION instances more immediately obvious, features were added to enhance and make easier; message searching, message comparison and monitoring productions.

-This web browser extension is best suited to Interface analysts working with HL7 v2 messages.
+This web browser extension is best suited to Interface analysts working with HL7 v2 messages in the Intersystems healthshare environment.

 This code is made available as is and will not be supported.
 Please see License.txt for full details.